1990 Grand National: Media coverage and aftermath

-All of the major National UK and Ireland daily newspapers carried extensive pre race coverage in their Saturday editions many included full colour race card style guides.
+All of the major national UK and Ireland daily newspapers carried extensive pre-race coverage in their Saturday editions.
+Many included full colour race card style guides.

-Among the fifteen riders making their debut in the race were Norman Williamson, Charlie Swan, Lorcan Wyer and Jamie Osborne, all of whom would later finish second in future Grand Nationals.
+Among the fifteen riders making their debut in the race were Norman Williamson, Charlie Swan, Lorcan Wyer and Jamie Osborne, all of whom would finish second in future Grand Nationals.

 As a prominent racing journalist and author, Marcus Armytage has written extensively about the Grand National and his victory in it.
 In 2010 while writing for the Daily Telegraph he wrote "At Becher's second time everything changed.
 I was wondering if I'd ever be able to get past Uncle Merlin when he pecked.
 As I went past Hywel (Davies – jockey of Uncle Merlin) was half on, half off and I assumed he would rejoin me shortly.
 I was unaware gravity won the argument.
 (Davies had been unseated)" Armytage also explained to Channel Four how he nearly completely underestimated the runner up.
 "I was well clear [at the second last fence] but then first heard the noise of other horses.
 If you look back at the footage, Chris [Grant], on Durham Edition and Neale Doughty, on Rinus have a chat and Neale was telling Chris 'You've got him'.
 I actually thought the horse behind was Team Challenge, which was one of the slowest finishers in the field so I wasn't worried.
 The blessing was that I didn't look back and see Chris."

 Davies himself told the press that he was convinced Uncle Merlin would have won but for the fall at Bechers.
 A further claim that they would be back next year to win went unfulfilled.